mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 4: Screenshot of files compiled by the build command.{.caption}

-By default, Vite compiles the CSS into `dist/assets/`, and names the files by appending a random 8 character string to the original file name.
-For a traditional React/Vite app, when the random string changes, Vite is smart enough to automatically and dynamically update any reference to the files.
-However, in Drupal, the libraries we create expect for CSS and JS file names to stay consistent and not change.
-Let's change Vite's original behavior so compiled assets are consistently named.
+By default, Vite names the compiled files by appending a random 8 character string to the original file name.
+This works fine for Vite apps, but for Drupal, the libraries we'll create expect for CSS and JS file names to stay consistent and not change.
+Let's update this default behavior.

 * First, install the **glob** extension.
-We'll use this shortly to import multiple CSS files in a single import.
+We'll use this shortly to import multiple CSS files with a single import.

 {% raw %}